kubeflow/spark-operator/README.md

 Spark Operator is an experimental project aiming to make specifying and running [Spark](https://github.com/apache/spark) applications as easy and idiomatic as running other workloads on Kubernetes.
 It requires Spark 2.3 and above that supports Kubernetes as a native scheduler backend.
-Below are some example things that the Spark Operator is able to automate``:
+Below are some example things that the Spark Operator is able to automate:
 * Submitting applications on behalf of users so they don't need to deal with the submission process and the `spark-submit` command.
 * Mounting user-specified secrets into the driver and executor Pods.
 * Mounting user-specified ConfigMaps into the driver and executor Pods.